-Nikon has long used the first digit of the serial number to indicate region for many of their products:
+Nikon long used the first digit of the serial number to indicate region for many of their products:

 - Not used